PhilJotham14/llm-evaluation-chatbot/README.md

 - **Prompt Submission**: Users can input queries and receive generated responses from the Hugging Face API.
 - **Response Display**: The chatbot presents the generated output in an intuitive interface.
-- **Response Rating**: Users can rate the quality of responses on a scale from 1 to 5.
 - **Loading Indicator**: Displays a loading spinner while the API processes requests.
 - **Data Visualization**: Ratings and interaction metrics are visualized using charts powered by Chart.js.